Water Cremation for Pets

-Heartworm disease is a serious and potentially fatal disease in pets in the United States and many other parts of the world.
-It is caused by foot-long worms (heartworms) that live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
+Heartworm disease is a serious and potentially fatal disease in pets.
+It is caused by foot-long worms that live in the heart, lungs and associated blood vessels of affected pets.
+Heartworms cause severe lung disease, heart failure and damage to other organs in the body.